 Domestic minor sex trafficking (DMST) is the commercial sexual exploitation of American children within U.S. borders and is synonymous with child sex slavery, child sex trafficking, prostitution of children, and commercial sexual exploitation of children (CSEC).
 Congress, in the federal Trafficking Victims Protection Act (TVPA), has made sex trafficking of a minor a crime.
-Federal law makes it a crime when a person "recruits, entices, harbors, transports, provides, obtains, advertises, maintains, patronizes, or solicits by any means" a minor for the purpose of a commercial sex act.
-(18 U.S.C. § 1591) When considering the crime of domestic minor sex trafficking, under the TVPA, the victim's age is the critical issue-there is no requirement to prove that force, fraud, or coercion was used to secure the victim's actions if the victim is a minor.
-According to the National Center for Missing and Exploited Children, 1 in 6 runaways in 2014 were likely sex trafficking victims.
-According to the National Center for Missing and Exploited Children (NCMEC), 1 in 6 endangered runaways reported to NCEMC in 2016 were likely sex trafficking victims and 86 percent of these likely sex trafficking victims were in the care of social services or foster care when they went missing.
+Federal law makes it a crime when a person "recruits, entices, harbors, transports, provides, obtains, advertises, maintains, patronizes, or solicits by any means" a minor for the purpose of a commercial sex act (18 U.S.C. § 1591).
+When considering the crime of domestic minor sex trafficking, under the TVPA, the victim's age is the critical issue-there is no requirement to prove that force, fraud, or coercion was used to secure the victim's actions if the victim is a minor.
+According to the National Center for Missing and Exploited Children (NCMEC), 1 in 7 endangered runaways reported to NCMEC in 2017 were likely child sex trafficking victims, and 88 percent of those children were in the care of social services or foster care when they went missing.